Head Start

 How may assistance be used?

-At least 90 percent of the enrollees in a program must be income eligible; i.e. from families whose income is below the poverty line, from families receiving public assistance, from homeless families or children in foster care.
+At least 90 percent of the enrollees in a program must be income eligible; i.e., from families whose income is below the poverty line, from families receiving public assistance, from homeless families or children in foster care.
 Programs may serve an additional 35 percent of participants with incomes up to 130 percent of poverty if they can demonstrate that they already are meeting the needs of children below the poverty line in the area served.
 American Indian and Alaska Native programs may enroll additional over-income children if they enroll all children in their service area that are income eligible and predominantly serve children meeting the low income criteria.
-Training and technical assistance grants are available to Head Start programs.
+Training and technical assistance awards are available to Head Start programs.

 What are the requirements after being awarded this opportunity?